R... Rajkumar

+R...
+Rajkumar was released on 6 December 2013 to mixed reviews from critics, but became a commercial success with a worldwide gross of over ₹100 crore at the box office.

 Plot

-Romeo Rajkumar is an aimless youth who arrives in Dhartipur, a small town ruled by two drug barons named Shivraj Gurjar and his arch-enemy Manik Parmar, controlled by a Mafia don named Ajit Taaka, who operates in Hong Kong.
-Rajkumar begins working for Shivraj.
-But his life changes forever when he claps his eyes on the beautiful, educated Chanda.
+Romeo Rajkumar is an aimless youth who arrives in Dhartipur, a small town ruled by two drug barons named Shivraj Gurjar and his arch-enemy Manik Parmar, controlled by a mafia boss named Ajit Taaka, who operates in Hong Kong.
+Rajkumar begins working for Shivraj, but his life changes forever when he sees Chanda.
 Unknown to him, Chanda is an orphan who is being raised by her uncle Manik Parmar.

-After some persistent wooing, Chanda falls for Rajkumar's charms.
-Just when their love was about to flourish, Shivraj sees Chanda emerging from water while praying & lusts her wet body.
-In the meanwhile, he compromises with Parmar, and Parmar decides to get Chanda married to Shivraj, against Chanda's wish.
-Angered, Rajkumar beats Shivraj's men and challenges him, saying that he will marry Chanda in front of Shivraj.
+After some persistent wooing, Chanda falls for Rajkumar.
+When their love was about to flourish, Shivraj sees Chanda emerging from water during a pooja ritual and lusts after her.

+Meanwhile, Shivaraj compromises with Parmar, who decides to get Chanda married to Shivraj against her wish.
+Enraged, Rajkumar beats Shivraj's men and challenges him that he will marry Chanda in front of Shivraj.
 Shivraj tries a lot to impress Chanda but keeps failing.
-Chanda one day gets angry and challenges Shivraj with Rajkumar.
-She says that she will strip her clothes, herself, only if Shivraj defeats Rajkumar.
-Furious, Shivraj plans to get Rajkumar killed in an encounter by his pet police officer.
-But in return, he gets a shocking surprise when it is revealed that Rajkumar actually works for Don Ajit Takka and was sent to Dhartipur only to take over the drug cartel to which Both Shivraj and Parmar owe allegiance.
-Rajkumar captures Shivraj's truck full of drugs and drives it to Taaka.
+One day, Chanda gets angry and challenges Shivraj that she will strip her clothes herself only if Shivraj defeats Rajkumar.
+Furious, Shivraj plans to get Rajkumar killed in an encounter by his pet cop. but gets a shocking surprise where it is revealed that Rajkumar actually works for Ajit Takka and was sent to Dhartipur only to take over the drug cartel to which Shivraj and Parmar owe allegiance.
+Rajkumar captures Shivraj's narcotic truck and drives it to Taaka.

-After giving Shivraj's stolen truck to Takka, he discovers that the truck was empty.
-In a twist of events, it turns out that Shivraj and Takka had joined hands, and purposely made Rajkumar steal the empty truck.
+After giving Shivraj's stolen truck to Takka, Rajkumar discovers that the truck was empty, where it turns out that Shivraj and Takka had joined hands and purposely made Rajkumar steal the empty truck.
 Shivraj brutally kills Rajkumar and has his men bury him.

-Shivraj starts his wedding celebrations with Chanda, only to be interrupted by the still alive Rajkumar, who is shown to have been rescued by Shivraj's henchmen Qamar Ali after he was buried.
-Shivraj's men back off, because they are now friends with Rajkumar, hence leading to a one-on-one fight between the two.
-Shivraj overpowers Rajkumar for the majority of the fight.
-Finally, Rajkumar kills Shivraj with a power punch to the throat and later kills Don Takka with a ceramic tile.
-After killing, he marries Chanda.
-The film ends with all the men led by Qamar Ali beating Parmar and Shivraj's remaining allies, while a severely injured Rajkumar and Chanda walk away happily hand in hand.
+Shivraj starts his wedding celebrations with Chanda, only to be interrupted by Rajkumar, who is shown to have been rescued by Shivraj's henchmen Qamar Ali after he was buried.
+Shivraj's men back off as they are now friends with Rajkumar.
+A one-on-one fight ensues between the two, where Shivraj overpowers Rajkumar for the majority of the fight, but Rajkumar kills Shivraj with a power punch to the throat and also kills Takka for the betrayal.
+After this, an injured Rajkumar reunites with Chanda and walks away happily, while Qamar Ali and his men beat Parmar and Shivraj's remaining allies.